West of Ireland Offshore Racing Association

 5.1 Racing shall be held under IRC and ECHO handicap systems.
 If there are sufficient one design entries of any particular type they may be assigned to a separate fleet with scratch and ECHO results.

-5.3 ECHO certificate must be valid on the first day of the event.
+5.3 ECHO certificates must be valid on the first day of the event.

 5.4 ECHO ratings shall be determined by the OA and published prior to the event.
 Handicaps may be adjusted after each race using a progressive ECHO system.
 The act of handicap adjustment or failure to adjust will not be grounds for protest.